leonlinsx/minimal-mistakes/_posts/2019-04-26-microwave-timers-13bn-years.md

 ---
-title:  "AI advances and investing insights"
+title:  "Microwave timers for 13.7bn years"
-tags: []
+tags: [narrative, beliefs, economics, ISA, frameworks, AI, finance]
 published: false
 ---

 *\*This is an adapted post from my email newsletter*\*

 I once read about a person so focused on efficiency, she would press the same number on the microwave to save time on heating up her meal e.g. 1:11, 2:22, 3:33.
-My first thought was 'wow here's someone really intense no wonder they get ahead'.
-My next thought was 'wait this habit doesn't make sense' \[1\].
-And yet her habit was still being admired by others, cited as a character trait.
-It's almost as if the author wanted it to be true, wanted to believe the action was calculated.
+My first thought was 'wow here's someone really intense no wonder they get ahead and I'm falling behind in life'.
+My next thought was 'wait this habit doesn't make any sense' \[1\].
+And yet her habit was being admired and now cited as a positive character trait.
+It's almost as if the author wanted it to be true, wanted to believe the action was carefully thought out beforehand.

 After the Notre Dame fire, a story spread that firefighters prioritised saving relics over the wooden structures, [since oak trees from Versailles were intended as replacements](https://medium.com/the-long-now-foundation/long-now-lessons-from-notre-dame-925d27441bdc "long now").
 As the link shows, there was little substantive basis behind this.
 But people wanted it to be true, wanted to believe the action was deliberate.

 We have a strong instinct to believe in narratives \[2\], false or otherwise.
 We all like the story of how every action has meaning and how that one thing changed history, but that's rarely the case.
 Our actions have consequences, but rarely the exact consequences we want.
 I'm not saying to avoid anecdotes, but to be careful when reading a story.
+[The success story of another might not be applicable to you.](https://ofdollarsanddata.com/the-problem-with-most-financial-advice/ "financial advice")

-Economics is a field in which narratives play a huge role too, making it complicated to assess policy impact.
+Economics is a field in which narratives play a huge role too, making it [complicated to assess policy impact](https://www.bloomberg.com/opinion/articles/2019-04-23/modern-monetary-theory-austrian-economics-deserve-skepticism "skepticism").
 Take minimum wage or unpaid internships for example.
 [Cochrane cites a few studies with some concerning findings when raising the minimum wage:](https://johnhcochrane.blogspot.com/2019/04/meer-on-minimum-wage.html "cochrane")

 > when the minimum wage is raised, employers offset increased labor costs by reducing benefits like the generosity of health insurance.